zitadel/zitadel/docs/docs/guides/integrate/identity-providers/azure-ad.md

 In that case, the user is created with a verified email address.

 **Tenant Type**: Configure the tenant type according to what you have chosen in the settings of your Azure AD application previously.
-- Common: Choose common if you want all microsoft accounts being able to login.
-In this case you have configured "Accounts in any organizational directory and personal Microsoft accounts" in your Azure App configuration
+- Common: Choose common if you want all Microsoft accounts being able to login.
+In this case, configure "Accounts in any organizational directory and personal Microsoft accounts" in your Azure AD App.
 - Organizations: Choose organization if you have Azure AD Tenants and no personal accounts.
 (You have configured either "Accounts in this organization" or "Accounts in any organizational directory" on your Azure APP)
 - Consumers: Choose this if you want to allow public accounts.
 (In your Azure AD App you have configured "Personal Microsoft accounts only")